-In this higly underrated game, you play a fallen angel named Bob.
+The main character is a fallen angel named Bob.
 Bob has been lured to Earth as part of the Devil's intricate plot to suck the planet into hell.
-Bob posses the unique skill of being able to jump into the bodies of humans and take control of them.
+Bob possesses the unique skill of being able to jump into the bodies of humans and take control of them.
 Messiah is part puzzle solving, part action game, and part platformer.

 After modelling the characters they were compressed and dynamically created for each frame, according to the capability of the pc it was running on.
-In other words, you would always have a constant framerate, while the quality of the visuals would dynamically adopt for each frame - always attempting to use all available computer resources, without overburdening it.
+In other words, the player would always have a constant framerate, while the quality of the visuals would dynamically adopt for each frame - always attempting to use all available computer resources, without overburdening it.

 The game-developer does not have to crop down the quality of certain elements for the sake of the framerate for each loaded level, but he could model every element of the game in an unseen high rate of polygons before it would be compressed.